February is National Heart Month!

 - Limit Salt – watch out for high-salt levels in ready-made foods, adults should eat less than 6g of salt in a day (about 1 teaspoon).
 Try to add less to your cooking and avoid using salt at the table.
 This will help to maintain a healthy blood pressure.

 - Manage Stress – look out for signs you are suffering with stress, try to identify the causes and review your lifestyle.
 Many of the points above will help manage stress, plus getting enough sleep, time to relax and unwind.
 These will all help to keep your heart healthy.
+Click here to see our video series on stress!

 If you need help or are worried about your heart health, always contact your GP for professional advice.